teabranch/amazon-chat-completions-server/docs/guides/core-components.md

 ---

-This comprehensive overview covers all the major components of the Amazon Chat Completions Server.
+This comprehensive overview covers all the major components of the Open Bedrock Server Server.
 Each component is designed to be modular, testable, and extensible, following SOLID principles and clean architecture patterns.